|Coordinates:||14.9165 N 23.6053 E|

 It is interesting to note that many Africans became influential and revered people in this town.
 For Europeans of those times it was unusual to see that pastors in Nossa Senhora do Rosário church were pitch black... and, well, they were learned, devoted, optimistic and musically endoved people, much better pastors than most of their European collegues.

 Due to geopolitical changes the importance of Cabo Verde decreased in the 18th century.
 Ribeira Grande turned into sleepy outpost in far away islands.
 By the late 18th century capital of the islands was transferred to nearby Praia, many buildings in the old town (Cidade Velha - hence its current name) were destroyed.

 Part of its values though were well preserved - original street network, impressive fortress, central square - Pillory Square, and two churches, including the old Nossa Senhora do Rosário church.

 Only by the end of the 20th century the town (now - rather a village) gradually revived.
 Step by step its most valuable buildings have been renovated and now this is pleasant, charming colonial town in spectacular natural setting.

 The original archtiecture and details of Nossa Senhora do Rosário church have been exceptionally well preserved.
 Church is active up to this day, with mass held every Sunday.

-See Nossa Senhora do Rosário church in Cidade Velha on the map of Cape Verde!
+See Nossa Senhora do Rosário church in Cidade Velha on the map of Cabo Verde!